httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 {{cache-group-invalidation}} introduces one new source of such events: a HTTP response header field that allows a state-changing response to trigger a group invalidation.

-These mechanisms operate within a single cache, across the stored responses associated with a single origin server.
+These mechanisms operate within a single cache, across the stored responses associated with a single origin server (see {{identify}}).
 They do not address the issues of synchronising state between multiple caches (e.g., in a hierarchy or mesh), nor do they facilitate association of stored responses from disparate origins.

 ## Notational Conventions